vvvv/VL.IO.OSC/README.md

 # VL.IO.OSC
-Provides support for the OSC (OpenSoundControl) protocol in VL
+Provides support for the [OSC](http://opensoundcontrol.org) protocol in VL